chetnashah/js-work/jsPromises.md

 ### yield limitations

 You can only use `yield` keyword inside generator functions, not inside regular functions or arrow functions, it will be a SyntaxError.

+A significant limitation of generators is that you can only yield while you are (statically) inside a generator function.
+That is, yielding in callbacks doesn’t work.

 ### yield* keyword